 Here is a selection of recent work in graphic design and illustration.
-See the explanations below the gallery, or jump to them from the images.
+The explanations are below the gallery, or jump to them from the images.

 Books & editorial